 As a Jewish believer, the Sabbath is a very important part of my life.
-Keeping the Sabbath holy and setting a day set apart from the other days, is a vital part of faith in God, whether you are a Jew, a Messianic Jew or a Christian.
-In this article, I answer “What does it mean to keep the Sabbath day of rest and 11 ways to keep the Sabbath holy in your home!
+Keeping the Sabbath holy and setting a day set apart from the other days, is a vital part of faith in God, whether you are a Jew, or a believer in Jesus.
+In this article, I answer “What does it mean to keep the Sabbath day holy?” and share 11 ways to remember the Sabbath!

 How to Keep the Sabbath Holy

 As I mentioned, I am a Jewish believer.
-While I did not grow up in a Jewish home because my mother chose to adopt the faith of her father and not her mother, I did have quite a bit of exposure to the Sabbath through my Jewish family members (including my much older sister who WAS a practicing Jew for many years before she too became a believer) and later on, my Messianic Rabbi and congregation.In this post I am going to share about the Sabbath and 11 ways to keep the Sabbath holy in your home!
+While I did not grow up in a Jewish home because my mother chose to adopt the faith of her father and not her mother, I did have quite a bit of exposure to the Sabbath day of rest through my Jewish family members (including my much older sister who WAS a practicing Jew for many years before she too became a believer) and later on, my Messianic Rabbi and congregation.In this post I am going to share about the Sabbath and 11 ways to keep the Sabbath holy in your home!
 Click To Tweet

 Shabbat (the Hebrew word for Sabbath) was and is an important part of my life and in the lives of Jewish people all over the world.
 In fact, it is central in our lives.

 What is the Sabbath Day?

-The Sabbath in Judaism is a day of rest that is observed on the seventh day of the week, beginning from Friday at sundown and ending Saturday at sundown.
+The Sabbath in Judaism is a day of complete rest that is observed on the seventh day of the week, beginning from Friday at sundown and ending Saturday at sundown.
 It is the day on which God rested after completing all of creation and also commemorates the Lord freeing the His people from slavery in Egypt.
 The Sabbath commandment was given at Mount Sinai, when Torah was given to the children of Israel after the Exodus from the land of Egypt.

 What Does the Bible Say About Sabbath? – God’s Creation Timeline